 While he treats a variety of musculoskeletal conditions, his practice is focused on arthroscopic and reconstructive surgery of the hip (labral tears, femoracetabular impingement, gluteus tears, snapping hip), shoulder replacement surgery, rotator cuff tears and shoulder labral tears and ACL tears.
 He has published, lectured and instructed on the management of femoroacetabular impingement, hip labral tears, massive rotator cuff tears and superior labral tears in elite overhead athletes.

-He is the head team orthopedist for the New York Islanders Hockey Club, team orthopedist for Molloy College and orthopedic consultant to Hofstra University and US Open Tennis.
+He is the head team orthopedist for the New York Islanders Hockey Club and orthopedic consultant for the US Open Tennis.

 Dr. Neri is an active member of the American Academy of Orthopedic Surgeons (AAOS), International Society for Hip Arthroscopy (ISHA), National Hockey League Team Physician Society (NHLTPS), American Orthopedic Society for Sports Medicine (AOSSM) and Arthroscopy Association of North America (AANA).